coconut-prime/coconut-prime/README.md

 - 👋 Hi, I’m @coconut-prime
 - 👀 I’m interested in ... nerd shit (i.e in depth code reviews)
-- 🌱 I’m currently learning ...
-Frameworks
+- 🌱 I’m currently learning ... computer engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything where I don't use assembly
 - 📫 How to reach me ...
 Discord: coconutprime
 - ⚡ Fun fact: ...